-The College of Law, College of Business and Public Management, College of Arts and Sciences, College of Educational and Organizational Leadership, Regional Campus (ROC), Campus Accelerate Program for Adults (CAPA), and on-line programs for non-traditional and graduate students may have their own judicial processes, including administrative reviews.
+The College of Business and Public Management, College of Arts and Sciences, College of Educational and Organizational Leadership, Regional Campus (ROC), Campus Accelerate Program for Adults (CAPA), and on-line programs for non-traditional and graduate students will follow the same "Code of Student Conduct" and "University Policies" as outlined in this document.
+Cases of Social Misconduct will be referred to the Dean of Student Affairs Office for the adjudication process.